-132. The decision to terminate Diversity Supplements not only undermines NIH's previously stated goal to promote diversity in the scientists, but it also actively harms diverse candidates.
+148. The decision to terminate Diversity Supplements not only undermines Congress's and NIH's previously stated goal to promote diversity among scientists, but it also actively harms diverse candidates.
 This is because, until recently, NIH has been issuing NOFOs for workforce development grants in pairs, with both a "standard" NOFO and a "diversity" NOFO, allowing individuals to self-identify as diverse.
 But now that Diversity Supplements are being cancelled and not funded, people who identified as diverse in their applications are not even eligible for funding, while people who did not identify as diverse remain eligible.

-- 133. On information and belief, on or about March 4, HHS identified additional NIH grants that were to be terminated based on the topics disfavored by the Administration, which NIH's OER then communicated to the individual institutes. - 134.
-On information and belief, on or about March 12, 2025, NIH provided staff at the individual institutes with a list of grants to be terminated, which were identified based on the factors identified in the March 4 Staff Guidance. - 135.
-In an email dated March 13, 2025, Michelle Bulls instructed Chief Grants Management Officers on how to issue termination letters.
+- 149. Upon information and belief, on or about March 4, HHS identified additional NIH grants that were to be terminated based on the Challenged Directives, which NIH's Office of Extramural Research then communicated to the individual institutes. - 150.
+Upon information and belief, on or about March 12, 2025, NIH provided staff at the individual institutes with a list of grants to be terminated, which were identified based on the factors identified in the Priorities Directive.
+NIH has used the Priorities Directive staff guidance to implement and assess the grant research portfolios of each of the ICs. - 151.
+As already discussed, in the March 13 Award Revision Guidance, Michelle Bulls instructed the ICs' Chief Grants Management Officers on how to issue termination letters.
 Bulls instructed that termination letters should include the following language: "It is the policy of NIH not to prioritize [insert termination category language].
 Therefore, this project is terminated."
 The instructions included the language that termination letters should include for the disfavored category on which the termination was based, including the following: - DEI: Research programs based primarily on artificial and non-scientific categories, including amorphous equity objectives, are antithetical to the scientific inquiry, do nothing to expand our knowledge of living systems, provide low returns on investment, and ultimately do not enhance health, lengthen life, or reduce illness.
 Worse, so-called diversity, equity, and inclusion ("DEI") studies are often used to support unlawful discrimination on the basis of race and other protected characteristics, which harms the health of Americans.
 Therefore, it is the policy of NIH not to prioritize such research programs. - Gender: Research programs based on gender identity are often unscientific, have little identifiable return on investment, and do nothing to enhance the health of many Americans.
 Many such studies ignore, rather than seriously examine, biological realities.
 It is the policy of NIH not to prioritize these research programs. - Vaccine Hesitancy: It is the policy of NIH not to prioritize research activities that focuses gaining scientific knowledge on why individuals are hesitant to be vaccinated and/or explore ways to improve vaccine interest and commitment.
 NIH is obligated to carefully steward grant awards to ensure taxpayer dollars are used in ways that benefit the American people and improve their quality of life.
 Your project does not satisfy these criteria.